 Hoffman’s work has been published in more than twenty translations and more than one hundred foreign editions.
 Her novels have received mention as notable books of the year by The New York Times, Entertainment Weekly, The Los Angeles Times, Library Journal, and People Magazine.
 She has also worked as a screenwriter and is the author of the original screenplay “Independence Day,” a film starring Kathleen Quinlan and Diane Wiest.
 Her teen novel Aquamarine was made into a film starring Emma Roberts.
 Her short fiction and non-fiction have appeared in The New York Times, The Boston Globe Magazine, Kenyon Review, The Los Angeles Times, Architectural Digest, Harvard Review, Ploughshares and other magazines.

-Toni Morrison calls The Dovekeepers “.. a major contribution to twenty-first century literature” for the past five years.
+Toni Morrison calls The Dovekeepers “.. a major contribution to twenty-first century literature.”
 The story of the survivors of Masada is considered by many to be Hoffman’s masterpiece.
-The New York Times bestselling novel is slated for 2015 miniseries, produced by Roma Downey and Mark Burnett, starring Cote de Pablo of NCIS fame.
+The New York Times bestselling novel was adapted for television in a 2015 miniseries, produced by Roma Downey and Mark Burnett, starring Cote de Pablo of NCIS fame.